0xBlockchainx0/ERC20-Token-Sale/README.md

 # ERC20 Token Creation and Crowd Sale

+ERC-20 tokens are blockchain-based assets that have value and can be sent and received.
+The primary difference is that instead of running on their own blockchain, ERC-20 tokens are issued on the Ethereum network.

 Utilising the Truffle framework to test and deploy the token, this repo also contains a rudimentary front end, built with React, that allows users to 'buy' tokens in a crowd sale fashion, reminiscent of the infamous 2017/18 ICO era.

 Unit tests of the Smart Contracts, written in Solidity, were performed using JavaScript with Mocha and Chai.
-These can be found under the “test” directory.
+These can be found in the /test directory.
 Said contracts were deployed to Truffle’s local development network before being deployed and tested on the Ropsten and Goerli networks.